 Cisco Systems routes packets and routs competitors with equal efficiency.
 Dominating the market for Internet Protocol-based networking equipment, the company makes and sells routers, servers, security devices, Internet conferencing systems, set-top boxes, and other networking equipment to businesses and government agencies.
 The company also provides consulting services and offers products for a growing array of household, industrial, medical and other gadgets that connect to the Internet.
 Cisco sells its products primarily to large enterprises and telecommunications service providers, but it also markets products designed for small businesses.
 Cisco Systems was founded in 1984 by Stanford University graduates.

 Cisco's dominant market position in switches and routing and aggressive pricing strategy have helped it to gain market share from rivals Juniper Networks and Alcatel-Lucent.
-In addition to the core routing and switching products, Cisco is also focused on becoming a leader in the fast-growing market for next-generation data center products.
-Other markets the company is looking to as ripe for growth include cybersecurity, data centers, and cloud-based products.
+In addition to the core routing and switching products, Cisco is developing products and services for data center, software, security, and the cloud.
+It is restructuring engineering and sales units to foster a more comprehensive view toward developing and marketing products.
+Data center and security were bright spots in the company’s products segment, both posting double-digit growth in 2014.
 Geographically, the company is investing in emerging markets such as Russia, China, Brazil, Mexico, and India.

 The company adheres to an aggressive growth strategy, making numerous acquisitions in high-growth segments, such as cloud and mobile.

 Mergers and Acquisitions

 Cisco is actively acquisitive company, bolstering its offerings with purchases both large and small.
 In mid-2014 it paid $175 million for Tail-f Systems, a Swedish company that provides multi-vendor network service orchestration for traditional and virtual networks.
 The acquisition will boost Cisco's cloud virtualization offerings.